adt3xtwrit3r/AppScheduler/README.md

 Users can update or delete a scheduled app launch before or after a successful app launch.

 Successful launch Logs can be stored in local storage and time conflict can be solved also.

+in Android Studio press "ctrl" + "shift" + "-" and then "ctrl" + "+" to view comments properly